 Snapchat has expressed that their platform is dying since other social media have copied a lot of what used to make the platform unique.
 When it comes to video sharing as a social media platform, that ship has sailed for Snapchat since other companies are now using the same technology.
 So, reinventing and improving an item that can possibly save the platform makes sense.

 That said, Snapchat itself is preventing these glasses from booming.
-For an avid user of the app, Spectacles might be something worth investing in.
+For an avid user of the app, Snapchat Spectacles v2.0 might be worth investing in.
 But if you’re not using Snapchat, you might not even know about the glasses.
 If the company thinks of a way to bypass the app and export recorded media on the glasses directly to phones, these spectacles can potentially be a hit.